St Monica's Cottage

 Enclosed oak porch

 Large Kitchen Dining and living area with central wood burning stove.
-Vintage leather sofas and new fitted kitchen.
+New leather sofas and fitted kitchen.

 One large double bedroom with king size bed and en-suite bathroom .
 Roll top cast iron bath and large shower.
 Patio doors to rear garden from bedroom